Electronic-Mango/gemini-ai-telegram-bot/README.md

-# Simple OpenAI text model Telegram bot
+# Simple Gemini AI Telegram bot

-A simple and unofficial Telegram bot wrapping [OpenAI API](https://openai.com/blog/openai-api/) text models (like [ChatGPT](https://openai.com/blog/chatgpt)), build with [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot)!
+A simple and unofficial Telegram bot wrapping [Gemini AI API](https://ai.google.dev/), build with [`python-telegram-bot`](https://github.com/python-telegram-bot/python-telegram-bot)!

-Just start a conversation and all messages in the chat will be used as inputs for ChatGPT.
+Just start a conversation and all messages in the chat will be used as inputs for Gemini AI.

 Conversation/context is not stored permanently and will be removed when the bot is restarted.